Alternative Dispute Resolution (ADR) Options in Probate

-Following are the ADR options currently available for Probate cases: Mediation; Voluntary Settlement Conferences, and Mandatory Settlement Conferences.
+The ADR options currently available for Probate cases are Mediation; Voluntary Settlement Conferences; and Mandatory Settlement Conferences.
 In addition, parties may explore private ADR options outside of the Court.
-Parties may voluntarily stipulate to private mediation, binding or non-binding; discovery referees; or early neutral evaluation at any time.
+Parties may voluntarily stipulate to binding or non-binding private mediation, discovery referees, or early neutral evaluation at any time.

 Mediation may be particularly effective when family members have a dispute or when emotions are getting in the way of resolution.
 An effective mediator can hear the parties and help them communicate with each other in a constructive manner.

 NCRC – National Conflict Resolution Center

 Guardianship and Conservatorship cases of the Person may be eligible for free mediation through the National Conflict Resolution Center (NCRC).
 Cases suitable for this mediation program will be referred directly by the court.